Asset Manager – Participating in Projects

 For support:

 • Technical questions (accounts/entitlements): start with your company administrator.
-If unsure, contact MRO SmartHub Support at mrosmarthubauction@iata.org or via the IATA Customer Portal at https://portal.iata.org.
+If unsure, contact MRO SmartHub Support at How to contact IATA?.

-• Project-specific questions: contact the project owner listed in the project header.
+• Project-specific questions: contact the project manager listed in the project header.

-Support chain from user to company admin to IATA, and project owner for project-related questions
+Support chain from user to company admin to IATA, and project manager for project-related questions

 Summary

-Asset Manager enables your company to join teardown asset projects, review the offered material, and place competitive bids across packages and part lists.
-With clear phase notifications, a documented settlement process, and integrated support, participants can engage confidently and efficiently from invitation to award.
+Asset Manager enables your company to join teardown asset projects, review the offered material, and place competitive bids across packages and part lists in flexible bidding phases.
+Owners may create, extend, or cancel phases, and awarding is continuous - there is no dedicated settlement phase.
+With clear notifications, updated CSV handling (one unit per line), and integrated support, participants can engage confidently and efficiently from invitation to award.

 Next steps to get started